-Scott Burow is primarily involved in counseling and litigating complex intellectual property matters.
-He represents and advises industry-leading companies on intellectual property matters in such technologies as cellular communication systems, base station antenna systems, merchandise display systems, computer communications and networks, Internet and e-commerce, food and beverage technologies, DNA mutation detection systems, railway components, automotive equipment, and athletic footwear.
+Scott is primarily involved in counseling and litigating complex intellectual property matters.
+He represents and advises industry-leading companies on intellectual property matters in such technologies as cellular communication systems, base station antenna systems, merchandise display systems, wireless networks, computer communications and networks, Internet and e-commerce, food and beverage technologies, DNA mutation detection systems, railway components, automotive equipment, firearms and athletic footwear.

 Scott balances out his practice by serving as an adjunct professor at the Northwestern Law School teaching courses in intellectual property litigation.
 He has authored numerous articles on intellectual property law and has lectured on various intellectual property issues.